 Why do you want a Turntable?

 People buy things for different reasons.
-When it comes to turntables, it could be the type of records you want to listen to, the sound quality or even because they would look cool in your living room.
-The real reason as to why you are looking to purchase a turntable plays a significant role in the model you end up buying.
+When it comes to turntables, it could be the type of records you want to listen to, the sound quality, or even because they would look cool in your living room.
+The real reason why you are looking to purchase a turntable plays a significant role in the model you end up buying.

 How much are you willing to spend?